Search Railroad Sites For:

 C.M.
 Our group in Albuquerque during the layover.

-Las Vegas, New Mexico.
-I returned to the Lounge Car visiting with Tom, Anton and Steve.
-Believe it or not, this is the first time Steve and I have ever traveled on a long distance train together.
+The train stopped in Las Vegas, New Mexico and I returned to the lounge car visiting with Tom, Anton and Steve.
+Believe it or not, this was the first time Steve and I had ever traveled on a long-distance train together.

-Later we did the fresh air stop in Raton before they called us in for dinner.
-Richard, Anton, Chris Parker and I were seated together with me enjoying the Pork Chop and Chocolate Cake.
-Our meal lasted nearly to La Junta where I made a run to the Safeway for some Coca Cola for my big moment in the sun tomorrow if all goes right the rest of the way to the bridge.
-We departed La Junta on time and Richard then had me be a guest on the Internet Radio Show, the Travel Hub, where I talked about breaking a Million Rail Miles mark.
-After Lamar I told some John Cleese jokes in the Lounge car before calling it a night in anticipation of my big day tomorrow.
+Later, we enjoyed the fresh air stop in Raton before they called us for dinner.
+Richard, Anton, Chris Parker and I were seated together, with me enjoying the Pork Chop and chocolate cake.
+Our meal lasted nearly to La Junta where I made a run to the Safeway for some Coca-Cola for my big moment in the sun tomorrow, if all goes according to plan the rest of he way to the bridge.
+We departed La Junta on time and Richard then had me as a guest on the Internet radio show, The Travel Hub, where I talked about completing a million rail miles.
+After Lamar, I told some John Cleese jokes in the lounge car before calling it a night, in anticipation of my big day tomorrow.
 I slept extremely well.

 Special thanks to C.M.= Carl Morrison for the use of his photos in my story.